 (3) If the procedure for establishing a growers’ committee under the Horticultural Produce Commission Act 1988 has been initiated but has not been completed before the commencement of this Act, that procedure may continue to be followed and be completed after the commencement of this Act as if this Act had not come into operation but if a committee is established under that procedure it is established as a producers’ committee with a name containing “Producers’” instead of “Growers’”.

-”.

-4 The Courts Legislation Amendment and Repeal Act 2004 Sch.
-2 cl.
-3 was repealed by the Criminal Law and Evidence Amendment Act 2008 s.
-77(13).

-5 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
-5, the State Administration Tribunal Act 2004 s.
+6 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
+5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

-6 On the date as at which this compilation was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
+7 On the date as at which this reprint was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
 63 had not come into operation.
 It reads as follows:

-“

 63. Agricultural Produce Commission Act 1988 amended